sajidhamdard/system-design/notes/creating-docker-image.md

 ---

-## 🔍 What the Interviewer Expected You to Say
+## 🔍 What the Interviewer Expectes You to Say

 Here’s a strong answer: